 Then, create a simple winding down routine.
 Perhaps, you enjoy a cup of tea or watch a lighthearted show.
 Do things that help your body relax for the night.

 Also, start with going to bed just twenty or thirty minutes earlier.
-After a time, your body will adjust to any new time schedule you give it, and you can continue to tweak your perfect bedtime schedule.
+After a time, your body will adjust to any new sleep schedule you give it, and you can continue to tweak your perfect bedtime rituals.

 The key is to stay consistent (even on the weekends).

-If you tend to be groggy and disoriented in the morning, use techniques that help you wake up.
+If you tend to be groggy and disoriented in the morning, use techniques that help you wake up easier.
 Move your alarm clock across the room so you can’t hit it multiple times.
 Then, splash water on your face or brush your teeth first thing.

 Still not awake?
 Open your curtains or go outside to see the sun.

-Finally, incorporating movement first thing helps wake you up for the rest of your morning routine.
+Finally, incorporate movement first thing to wake you up for the rest of your morning routine.
 Try light stretching or a set of pushups to get your blood flowing.